History of Germans in Russia, Ukraine, and the Soviet Union: Volga Germans (Russia)

 Czarina Catherine II was German, born in Stettin in Pomerania (now Szczecin in Poland).
 After gaining her power, she proclaimed open immigration for foreigners wishing to live in the Russian Empire on 22 July 1763, marking the beginning of a wave of German migration to the Empire.
 She wanted German farmers to redevelop farmland that had been fallow after conflict with the Ottomans.
 German colonies were founded in the lower Volga river area almost immediately afterward.
 These early colonies were attacked during the Pugachev uprising, which was centred on the Volga area, but they survived the rebellion.

 German immigration was motivated in part by religious intolerance and warfare in central Europe, as well as by frequently difficult economic conditions, particularly among the southern principalities.
 Catherine II's declaration freed German immigrants from requirements for military service (which was imposed on native Russians) and from most taxes.
 It placed the new arrivals outside of Russia's feudal hierarchy and granted them considerable internal autonomy.
 Moving to Russia gave German immigrants political rights that they would not have possessed in their own lands.
 Religious minorities found these terms very agreeable, particularly Mennonites from the Vistula River valley.
-Their unwillingness to participate in military service, and their long tradition of dissent from mainstream Lutheranism and Calvinism, made life under the Prussians very difficult for them.
+Their unwillingness to participate in military service, and their long tradition of dissent from mainstream Lutheranism and Calvinism, made life under the Hohenzollerns very difficult for them.
 Nearly all of the Prussian Mennonites emigrated to Russia over the following century, leaving no more than a handful in Prussia.

 Other German minority churches took advantage of Catherine II's offer as well, particularly Evangelical Christians such as the Baptists.
-Although Catherine's declaration forbade them from proselytising among members of the Orthodox Church, they could evangelize Russia's Muslim and other non-Christian minorities.
+Although Catherine's declaration forbade them from proselytizing among members of the Orthodox Church, they could evangelize Russia's Muslim and other non-Christian minorities.

 German colonization was most intense in the Lower Volga, but other areas also received immigrants.
 Many settled in the area around the Black Sea, and the Mennonites favoured the lower Dnieper river area, around Ekaterinoslav (now Dnipro) and Aleksandrovsk (now Zaporizhia).